Rule number one: no legal-talk here.

 It's important to note that we can never care about your company or product as much as you do, and it would be wrong to ask this of us, or assume that we do.
 We do however deeply empathize with your users in order to make the best possible design decisions while doing our work.

 The feedback that you provide should result in a productive discussion, and lead to an improved result, not to satisfy anyone's vanity.
 We will challenge your feedback and opinions, not because we want you to revert, but because we want to learn why you think a certain way.

 We should always look for a way to measure the results of our work.
 Conducting a simple test through an un-biased group of users should always be the primary way of resolving our differences concerning design.

-We always operate in your best interest, but our path to get to the desired results may differ from the one you would maybe take, and that's OK.
+We will always operate in your best interest, but our path to get to the desired results may differ from the one you would maybe take, and that's OK.

 We will be wrong at times.
 That's OK too.
 It's a part of the learning process, and we will be constantly learning about you and your business.
 Aim to provide advice based on your domain knowledge that we can use to do our jobs better.

 Failure to plan and execute on your end can not result in an urgency on ours.
 We know things are hard to predict, but we need to be responsible when dealing with expectations, scopes, and dates.

 All dates and costs are educated guesses rather than absolute values, unless noted otherwise.

 No deadlines on Fridays.